Nicholas M. Law

 My group is pioneering new extremely wide-field survey instruments that use mass-produced consumer camera and sensor technology to dramatically lower costs compared to conventional survey instruments.
 Our prototype survey continually monitors about 1200 square degrees around the North Celestial Pole, searching for exoplanets transiting bright stars.

 We based our prototype survey at a site in the Canadian High Arctic, close to the North Pole, where the winter's continuous darkness greatly improves our exoplanet detection efficiency.
-Our robotic cameras have already operated throughout winter 2012/2013 (2013 sunrise here), returned over 20TB of data, and will continue to operate in 2013/2014.
+Our robotic cameras have already operated throughout winter 2012/13 and 2013/14 (2013 sunrise here) and have returned over 40TB of data.
 A paper on the first run's results is here.

 PTF/M-dwarfs is a search for giant planets around M-dwarfs using data from the Palomar Transient Factory, as well as followup by other telescopes.
 We are developing ways to efficiently mine the nearly-100TB PTF supernova-search dataset for rare transit events.
 So far we have observed over 100,000 M-dwarfs, with sensitivity to planetary transits around each one.
 A brief description of the project can be found in the PTF science cases paper, a recent poster from the Cool Stars conference is here, and the Cool Stars conference proceedings are here and here.
 A recent ApJ paper with the first results from the project is here.